jessepav/libgdx-wiki-old/Deploying-as-an-Applet.md

 # Deploying as an Applet #

+**NOTICE:** This page is outdated.
+Java applets are no longer supported by any major browser other than Internet Explorer.

 ## Rationale ##

 When you are ready to start distributing your game on PC, you will inevitably hit the first problem that many game devs face:  getting users to convert from seeing a trailer or Let's Play of your game to actually playing it themselves.
 Particularly for free / free-to-play games, it can be surprisingly challenging to convince users to download an installer.
 Our goal is to make it as easy as possible for users to try our game.